ptv-logistics/leaflet-vb6/README.md

 * For JavaScript an ```invokeExternal``` helper method sets the ```window.status``` of the browser to a method name, after setting a document attribute ```ExtData``` for the method args.
 * On the VB6 side, the ```StatusTextChange```  event can be used as method dispatcher with ```ExtData``` for input and outpout args.

 This method doesn't support true object arguments like the .NET control.
 You have to work with string separators, or you can work with JSON if you have a parser for your framework.
-But besides this litte caveat its doing the job quite well.
+I would favor string/JSON commuications anyway, as it increases the reusability of the code in maybe future web applications.